serqco/qabstracts/codebook.md

 - code `claim:iu`:
   A non-empirical would-be result statement.
-  If position and phrasing allow it to be considered `objective`, use that.
+  If position and phrasing allow it to be considered `objective` or `conclusion`, use these.
 - code `futurework`:
   information about suggested future research.
 - code `limitation`: